Flex internal releases

 How the next tag is chosen

-In just go, Flex uses Stability: stable or unstable (unstable means alpha builds).
+In just go, Flex uses Stability: stable, alpha, or beta.

 App (opentrons)